nextcloud/documentation/admin_manual/configuration_files/files_locking_transactional.rst

    must visit your Apps page to verify that it is disabled; the File Locking app and Transactional File Locking cannot both operate at the same time.

-When you see the warning on your ownCloud admin page "Transactional file locking is using the database as locking backend, for best performance it's advised to configure a memcache for locking", you are not required to use a memcache.
 File locking is enabled by default, using the database locking backend.
 This places a significant load on your database.
 Using ``memcache.locking`` relieves the database load and improves performance.
 Admins of ownCloud servers with heavy workloads should install a memcache.
 (See